Covid border restrictions and closures: where you can and can’t travel within Australia – and to New Zealand

 New South Wales

-While interstate arrivals are welcome, Sydneysiders are unable to travel to regional NSW until 10 July.
+Sydneysiders are unable to travel to regional NSW.
+That is expected to remain the case until at least 16 July.

 Related: Sydney Covid lockdown restrictions: NSW coronavirus rules explained